 Tip 5.
 Extend Your Reach: Remote Compliance Resources and Outsourced Providers

-InnReg has partnered with dozens of innovative fintech firms to help them build or supplement their compliance capabilities.
-In some cases, we also provide an outsourced or fractional Chief Compliance Officer to support a client’s current size and needs.
+InnReg has partnered with dozens of innovative fintech firms to help them build or supplement their capabilities.
+In some cases, we also provide an outsourced or fractional CCO to support a client’s current size and needs.

 Taking on the role of a new Chief Compliance Officer at a fintech firm can seem like you’ve woken up at the start of a superhero action movie.
 A lot will be asked of you.
 Even more challenging — your company may not know what it doesn’t know about compliance.